-Prostitution refers to accepting money by an individual in exchange for sexual activities.
-On the other hand, Solicitation is the act of propositioning another individual to exchange sex for money.
+Prostitution refers to accepting money by an individual in exchange to perform sexual acts.
+On the other hand, solicitation is the lewd act of propositioning another individual to exchange sex for money.

-The most significant difference between the two is that the solicitation charge requires the prosecution to show intent to commit a crime, while prostitution must have the element of actual engagement in the sexual act.
+The most significant difference between the two is that the charge of solicitation requires the prosecution to prove intent to commit a crime, while prostitution must have the element of actual engagement in the sexual act.

-Based on the definitions of these, solicitation of prostitution can be defined as asking, commanding, or encouraging another person to engage in sexual activity for a fee.
-Again, it’s important to note that the actual sexual activity does not have to happen; just having the intention to follow through with the request is enough to warrant charges for solicitation of prostitution.
+Based on these definitions, soliciting prostitution can be defined as asking, commanding, or encouraging another person to engage in sexual acts for a fee.
+Again, it’s important to note that the actual sex act does not have to happen; just having the intention to follow through with the request is enough to warrant charges for solicitation of prostitution.

 According to Mich.
 Comp.
-Laws § 750.451, a person who engages, or propositions another to engage, in prostitution in exchange for money or other favors will be guilty of solicitation.
+Laws § 750.451, a person who engages, or propositions another to engage, in the lewd act of prostitution in exchange for money or other favors will be guilty of solicitation.

 Upon rewriting, the gender signal was removed, allowing women who proposition men to engage in prostitution to also be charged with solicitation.

-As the law currently stands, the focus is on negotiating for the services, with the critical element being the offer and the money discussed, in the commission of the offense.
+As the law currently stands, the focus is on negotiating for the services, with the critical element being the offer and the money discussed, in the commission of the prostitution related offense.